 Along with monitoring the costs associated with current projects, Workyard Crew's features also help you drill deeper into labor costs, making future estimates more accurate.
 Workyard Crew is loaded with features for ensuring accuracy and accountability of information :

 One-click supervisor approvals: Using the app, your supervisors can quickly review and approve time cards from their desk or mobile device with a simple click.

 Reduced Admin Overhead: The Workyard Crew app reduces administrative burden by enabling workers to easily edit their time cards, even after they are submitted.
 When workers do edit their time cards, they're required to submit a short reason for the edit, which reduces confusion at the time of approval.

 Keeping Track of Edits, Submissions, and Approvals: Each time card displays a log of all edits made and who made them, ensuring accountability.

-If you would like more information about Workyard Crew construction job costing software, please enter your contact details here, and one of our account executives will be in touch with you shortly.
+If you would like more information about Workyard Crew construction job costing software, please click the button below, and one of our account executives will be in touch with you shortly.

 The coronavirus pandemic hit hardest on sectors that can not perform remotely, including construction.
 Unfortunately, many construction workers lost their jobs during this situation.
 "We have been extremely busy just helping people staff up their projects and get back to work as quickly as possible," said Nicolas De Bonis, CEO of Workyard.